 Steeped in history, each part of the Gardens tell a different story.

-For the time being, the House, cellars, exhibitions, and some areas of the grounds including the playground are not currently open.
-This may change depending on government guidelines, so for the latest information and updates check our website>
+For the time being, the Rothschild Treasury and Bachelor's Wing in the House are not currently open.
+Takeaway food and drinks are available but there is no seating near the outlets.
+For the latest information and updates check our website>

 To find out more and to book tickets, please visit our website>

 About the gardens